-Disclosure of Accounting Policies (Amendments to International Accounting Standard ("IAS 1") Presentation of Financial Statements and International Financial Reporting Standards Practice Statement 2 ("IFRS Practice Statement 2") Making Materiality Judgments)
+Disclosure of Accounting Policies (Amendments to International Accounting Standard ("IAS") 1 Presentation of Financial Statements and IFRS Practice Statement 2 Making Materiality Judgments)

-These amendments continue the International Accounting Standards Board's ("IASB") clarifications on applying the concept of materiality.
-These amendments help companies provide useful accounting policy disclosures, and they include: requiring companies to disclose their material accounting policies instead of their significant accounting policies; clarifying that accounting policies related to immaterial transactions, other events or conditions are themselves immaterial transactions, other events or conditions are themselves immaterial transactions, other events or conditions are themselves material transactions, other events or conditions are themselves material.
+These amendments continue the IASB's clarifications on applying the concept of materiality.
+These amendments help companies provide useful accounting policy disclosures, and they include: requiring companies to disclose their material accounting policies instead of their significant accounting policies; clarifying that accounting policies related to immaterial transactions, other events or conditions are themselves immaterial and do not need to be disclosed; and clarifying that not all accounting policies that relate to material transactions, other events or conditions are themselves material.
 The IASB also amended IFRS Practice Statement 2 to include guidance and examples on applying materiality to accounting policy disclosures.

-These amendments are effective for reporting periods beginning on or after January 1, 2023.
-These amendments are expected to reduce the disclosure of accounting policies for the Company.
+These amendments were adopted for the year ended December 31, 2023.
+These amendments reduced the disclosure of accounting policies for the Company.

-Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to International Accounting Standard ("IAS 12") Income Taxes
+Deferred Tax Related to Assets and Liabilities Arising from a Single Transaction (Amendments to IAS 12 Income Taxes)

-These amendments clarify how companies account for deferred taxes on transactions such as leases and decommissioning obligations, with a focus on reducing diversity in practice.
+These amendments clarify how companies account for deferred taxes on transactions, such as leases and decommissioning obligations, with a focus on reducing diversity in practice.
 They narrow the scope of the initial recognition exemption so that it does not apply to transactions that give rise to equal and offsetting temporary differences.
 As a result, companies will need to recognize a deferred tax asset and a deferred tax liability for temporary differences arising on initial recognition of a lease and a decommissioning provision.